AntIsBadAtCoding/OP_Script_Hub/README.md

 # OP_Script_Hub
 Made this so fast -_-

-This scrip[t was just made for fun
+This script was just made for fun

 DM me at antis1212 on discord for any bugs and stuff